Wise314/quantum-phi-validation/patent_docs/FUTURE_TESTS.md

 - Test A (Temporal) is most important - start data collection NOW
 - Test B (Cross-Platform) requires accounts on other platforms
-- Test D (Real-Time Demo) can be built immediately with current code
+- Test C (Real-Time Demo) can be built immediately with current code
+- Error Correction test completed but weak (1.22x) - may need deeper circuits
+- Variational test inconclusive - VQE/QAOA may need different approach
 - All tests must use REAL DATA ONLY - no synthetic data

 ---

 *Last Updated: December 31, 2025*
-*Completed: 8 tests (7 validated, 1 inconclusive)*
+*Completed: 11 tests (9 validated, 1 weak, 2 inconclusive)*
-*Remaining: 6 high-priority tests*
+*Remaining: 4 high-priority tests*